data-edu/data-science-in-education/_book/02-how-to-use.md

 What happens when we remove one of these pieces?
-Consider a data scientist working in education who is an expert programmer and statistician but has not learned about the real life conditions that generate education data.
+Consider a data scientist working in education who is an expert programmer and statistician but has not learned about the real-life conditions that generate education data.
 She might make analysis decisions that overlook the nuances in the data.
 As another example, consider a data scientist who is an expert statistician and an education veteran, but who has not learned to code.
 He will find it difficult to scale his analysis up, thereby foregoing the chance to make the largest possible improvement to the student experience.
 Finally, consider a data scientist who is an expert programmer and an education veteran.
-She can only scale surface level analysis and might miss chances to understand causal relationships or predict student outcomes.
+She can only scale surface-level analysis and might miss chances to understand causal relationships or predict student outcomes.

-In this book we will spend a lot of time learning R by way of recognizable education data examples.
+In this book, we will spend a lot of time learning R by way of recognizable education data examples.
 But doing a deep dive into statistics and how to use statistical techniques responsibly is better covered by books dedicated solely to the topic.
 It's hard to overstate how important this part of the learning is on the lives of